-Signal Knob Loop Trail is a 9.8 mile loop trail located near Fort Valley, VA that offers the chance to see wildlife and is rated as difficult.
+Signal Knob Loop Trail is a 9.8 mile loop trail located near Fort Valley, Virginia that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and horses and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash